-The system and hardware requirements to run ArcGIS Server are listed below.
+The system and hardware requirements required to run ArcGIS for Server are listed below.
 For information about earlier versions, see Esri Support.

 Operating system requirements

 Machines with an underscore (_) in their names are not supported.
 Several widely used Internet host name specifications have designated the underscore character as nonstandard.
 Although Windows allows you to use the underscore in a machine name, it can still cause problems when you interact with other servers and platforms.
-For this reason, ArcGIS Server will not install on servers that have an underscore in the host name.
+For this reason, ArcGIS for Server will not proceed with installation on servers that have an underscore in the host name.

-ArcGIS Server is not supported on domain controllers.
-Installing ArcGIS Server on a domain controller may adversely affect functionality.
+ArcGIS for Server is not supported on domain controllers.
+Installing ArcGIS for Server on a domain controller may adversely affect functionality.

 Windows Server 2016 Standard and Datacenter*